Miami Marlins decided in a group chat to play Sunday's game against the Philadelphia Phillies - Local News 8

 “That was never the mentality,” Rojas replied.
 “We knew this could happen at some point.
 We came to the ballpark and were ready to play.
 It was never a thought that we weren’t going to play.”

-After the game, Marlins manager Don Mattingly was asked if it had been considered at all on Sunday morning to not play the game because of the situation.
+After the game, Marlins manager Don Mattingly was asked if the team had been considered Sunday morning not playing the game.
 The reporter asking the question did not reference positive Covid-19 tests.

 Mattingly, who acknowledged Sunday the team planned to leave Philadelphia on Monday morning instead of Sunday, was asked why not playing was not a consideration.